1Franck/rbot/README.md

 ### RBot Installation

+To use the webcli and/or queue system, you must install RBot database.

-Once you have installed dependencies with composer, create a database and put infos in your `app/configs/rbot.php`
+Once you have installed dependencies with composer, create an empty database and put infos in your `app/configs/rbot.php`

 Open a command line and type this: